-- All paintings and three-dimensional pieces must be signed.
+All paintings and three-dimensional pieces must be signed.
 All photos must be signed either on the print or mat.
 All work must have identification on the back or underneath in the form of an attached business card, or written information.

 Paintings must be either framed, on museum-style wrapped canvas with finished sides, or on boards with finished edges.

-- Three-dimensional wall mounted pieces must be wired with secure fastenings and compatible with the existing gallery hanging system.
+Three-dimensional wall-mounted pieces must be wired with secure fastenings and compatible with the existing gallery hanging system.

-- Use acrylic, not glass, for framing paintings and photographs larger than 18” x 24”.
+Use acrylic, not glass, for framing paintings and photographs larger than 18” x 24”.

-- Wire must be taut and secure, 1/3 of the way down from the top so that the piece hangs properly (See diagram below.)
+Wire must be taut and secure, 1/3 of the way down from the top so that the piece hangs properly (See diagram below.)

 Maximum weight is 44 lbs.
 Artwork is not to exceed 40” in any dimension.

 Three-Dimensional Floor and Pedestal Art

-- No more than three pieces per show.
+No more than four pieces per show.

 Cabinet & Shelf Art

-Cabinets and shelves are available for display of jewelry and other small pieces of art.
+Cabinets and shelves are available for the display of jewelry and other small pieces of art.
 The Gallery Committee has the right to limit the number of items and change the display.

 Each piece must be listed on the Cabinet Art Entry Form.

 Each piece must be labeled with the artist’s name, price, and number/designator that corresponds with entries on your entry form.

-- Cabinets are available on a first come first serve basis.
+Cabinets are available on a first come first serve basis.
 Artists who cannot be placed in a cabinet will be added to the wait list.

-- The contents of the cabinets will be rotated on a regular basis.
+The contents of the cabinets will be rotated on a regular basis.
 Once the items have been rotated through each cabinet, artists will be asked to remove their artwork to make room for the next artist on the wait list.

-- Cards must be professionally presented in the correct sized plastic sleeve that closes at one end.
+Cards must be professionally presented in the correct-sized plastic sleeve that closes at one end.

-- Assortments can be offered in a plastic see-through box that adheres to the same size constraints listed above.
+Assortments can be offered in a plastic see-through box that adheres to the same size constraints listed above.

-- Each card or card box must have a sticker listing the artist and price.
+Each card or card box must have a sticker listing the artist and price.

-- No more than 50 cards per artist may be brought in at one time.
+No more than 50 cards per artist may be brought in at one time.

 - - - - - - - - - -

-Members – $10 per wall-hung piece, floor placed piece, or pedestal
+Members – $10 per wall-hung piece, $5 floor-placed piece, or $3 pedestal

-Non-Members – $25 per wall-hung piece, floor placed piece, or pedestal
+Non-Members – $15 per wall-hung piece, $10 floor-placed piece, or $6 pedestal

-- Members – $15 per wall-hung piece, floor placed piece, or pedestal
+Members – $15 per wall-hung piece, $5 floor-placed piece, or $3 pedestal

-- Non-Members – $30 per wall-hung piece, floor placed piece, or pedestal
+Non-Members – $30 per wall-hung piece, $$10 floor-placed piece, or $6 pedestal

 Members – $15 per exhibit